Ak21218/Oasis-Infobyte-Task1-Friday-Voice-assistant/README.md

 Example Commands:
-  -Fryda play Shape of You
+  - Fryda play Shape of You
-  -Fryda time
+  - Fryda time
-  -Fryda date
+  - Fryda date
-  -Fryda how are you
+  - Fryda how are you
-  -Fryda what is your name
+  - Fryda what is your name
-  -Fryda who is Elon Musk
+  - Fryda who is Elon Musk

 📂 Project Structure